PSU-ICDS/icds_docs/docs/getting-started/glossary.md

-# Glossary & Key Concepts
+# Glossary and Key Concepts

 This page idefines essential terms used throughout the Roar User Guide.
 Understanding these concepts will help you use the system efficiently and communicate clearly with support.